3400 Executive Assistant I

 Education/Experience: A high school diploma or the equivalent and three years of general office experience or an equivalent combination of education and general office experience is required.

 Skills: Effective verbal and written communication skills are required; effective interpersonal and organizational skills are required.
 Supervisory skills and the ability to train, assign work, and review the work of full- and part-time employees and student workers are required.
-Must have the ability to maintain cost center financial records and accounts and prepare complex financial reports.
-Keyboarding skills with speeds of at least 50 wpm are required.
+The ability to maintain cost center financial records and accounts and prepare complex financial reports is required.
+Keyboarding skills are required.
 A working knowledge of word processing and spreadsheet applications is required.
-Must have a working knowledge of or the ability to learn and use database applications, the web content management system, the administrative business system or enterprise resource planning system, and other systems or applications that may be used within the University or department.
-Must know how to operate and troubleshoot electronic office equipment, computers, and peripherals, maintain complex filing systems and records, and make mathematical calculations.
+A working knowledge of or the ability to learn and use database applications, the web content management system, the administrative business system or enterprise resource planning system, and other systems or applications that may be used within the University or department is required.
+The ability to operate and troubleshoot electronic office equipment, computers, and peripherals, maintain complex filing systems and records, and make mathematical calculations is required.

 1. Provides administrative support for an academic Dean’s office, Associate Deans, or other administrators by providing a variety of services, which may include tracking the beginning and ending dates of grants, the award or non-award of grants, organizing, editing, and publishing college newsletters, coordinating various academic processes, such as the scholastic appeals process, Dean’s List letters, overloads, applications to degree programs, removing various encumbrances, screening curricular proposals against guidelines, etc., maintaining and using databases, and preparing and proofreading correspondence, reports, and other documents as requested.